mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/alt-encoder.md

 title: AltEncoder class
 ---

-Represents an alternative encoder that extends the base Encoder class.
+Represents an encoder that converts a set of characters into a sequence of encoded bytes.
+This class is abstract.

 **Namespace:** ASNA.DataGate.DataLink.Text
 **Assembly:** ASNA.QSys.DataGate.Client.dll